CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02a3-Git-Ex2.md

     The `git config` command to set your name looks like this: `git config user.name "<First Last>"`.
 The `user.name` is a keyword option and should be typed exactly as shown in the example.
-You would replace `"<First Last>"` with your first and last name, for example `"Curtis Smith"`; be sure to include the double quotes.
+You would replace `"<First Last>"` with your first and last name, for example `"Network Programmability Ninja"`; be sure to include the double quotes.
 Go ahead and set set your name with the `git config` command:

     ```
     $ git config --global user.name "<First Last>"